gemini64/a1-llm/README.md

 **Closing note:** This mean that the **paraphrases** column of the outputted file will always contain text, being it a valid paraphrase or the original text.
 To check if something went wrong, check the messages contained in the **warnings** column.

-## Eval
+## Eval (Grammar/Morphology)

-The eval script `eval.py` offers a CLI interface to specify various evaluation parameters.
-At the moment it uses exclusively gpt-4o.
+The eval script `eval.py` performs a grammar/morphology analysis and evaluation on the basis of the contents of our A1 language inventories.

-The CLI interface is very similar to our paraphrase script:
+The CLI interface is very similar to the paraphrase script:
 ```
 usage: eval [-h] -t TASKS -p {italian,english,russian} [-l LABEL] [-a] [-s] [-d] [-o OUTPUT] [-r RETRIES] input